Guranse

 Tea Farm

-The tea garden is located in the easternmost part of Nepal near the village of Barbote, at an altitude of 1800 metres above sea level, and just a few kilometres from India’s Darjeeling region.
-The farm was established in 2001 and is a partner of the renowned Guranse Estate.
-Like Guranse, it places strong emphasis on upholding social standards, ensuring fair wages for its workers, and actively supporting farmers in nearby tea plantations – an approach that sets the estate apart from many others in Nepal and India.
-The farm was recently certified organic, and has avoided using chemical pesticides since its inception.
+The tea garden is located in the easternmost part of Nepal near the village of Barbote, at an altitude of 1,800m and only a few kilometres from India’s Darjeeling region.
+The farm was founded in 2001 and is a partner of the renowned Guranse Estate.
+Like Guranse, it places great importance on upholding social standards, ensuring fair wages for its workers, and actively supporting farmers from neighbouring tea plantations – an approach that sets the estate apart from many others in Nepal and India.
+Recently certified organic, the farm has refrained from using chemical pesticides since its very beginning.

 Guranse Autumn Flush Andang Organic